farmOS/farmOS/docs/development/client.md

 the latest version of Android that Cordova seems to support is 7.1.1, at API Level 25.

-[//]: <> (TODO: Determine what versions of Android the app should target and list them here.)

-Once Android Studio is installed and configured, make sure Android has been added to Cordova's list of platforms, then you're ready to run the final build
+Once Android Studio is installed and configured, make sure Android has been added to Cordova's list of platforms, then you're try out the build command:
-command:

 ```bash
 $ cordova platform add android